flutter/website/src/release/breaking-changes/supplemental-maybeOf-migration.md

 * [`Scrollable.of`]
 * [`ScrollNotificationObserver.of`]

-And, introduced these new static `maybeOf` APIs alongside the above functions, which return a nullable version of the same value, and simply return null if the value is not found, without throwing any exceptions.
+This change also introduced new static `maybeOf` APIs alongside the above functions, which return a nullable version of the same value, and simply return null if the value is not found, without throwing any exceptions.